phalcon/documentation/docs/adr-actions.md

 ## One action per route

-The [router][router] maps an HTTP method and a URL path directly to an action class by convention: the path segments become the namespace and the HTTP method becomes the class name.
+The [router][router] maps an HTTP method and a URL path directly to an action class by convention: the method, the resource and an optional operation form the class name, while the resource and any leading areas form the namespace.

 ```
-GET    /invoices        ->  MyApp\Action\Invoices\Get
+GET   /invoices       ->  MyApp\Action\Invoices\GetInvoices
-POST   /invoices        ->  MyApp\Action\Invoices\Post
+POST  /invoices       ->  MyApp\Action\Invoices\PostInvoices
-GET    /invoices/42     ->  MyApp\Action\Invoices\Get   (with "42" as a route attribute)
+GET   /invoices/42    ->  MyApp\Action\Invoices\GetInvoices   (with "42" as a route attribute)
 ```

 Because each route resolves to its own class, there are no controller methods to grow, no shared state between actions, and nothing to route around inside the class.